pegaltier/awesome-utils-dev/utils-coding/utils-javascript.md

 - Understanding "this" keyword
 - apply(), .call() and .bind()

+## FUNCTION

+A function can be created in 4 ways

+👉function as a declaration
+👉function as an expression
+👉arrow function

+## OBJECT

+An object can be created in 4 ways

+👉using object literals
+👉using new or constructor
+👉 using Object.create()
+👉using a class

 ## ARRAY

 use forEach/map/filter/reduce FIRST, only when there's an EXCEPTION do I use a for loop.